-In addition, Setup can automatically install NetWare client drivers for you or display a README file with installation instructions for other NOS drivers.
+Setup can automatically install NetWare DOS ODI client drivers for you or display a README file with installation instructions for other NOS drivers.

 - 1 If your computer already has network drivers installed, restart the computer without loading them.
-If the drivers are loaded from the AUTOEXEC.BAT file, add REM in front of each line that loads a driver.
-Or, with DOS 6.x or later press F5 at boot time to bypass the lines. - 2 Insert the Intel Configuration and Drivers disk in a floppy drive, switch to that drive, and at the DOS prompt, type
+If the drivers are loaded from the AUTOEXEC.BAT or CONFIG.SYS file, type REM in front of each line that loads a network driver.
+Or, with DOS 6.x or later press 5 as DOS starts, to bypass the drivers. - 2 Insert the Intel Configuration and Drivers disk in a floppy drive, switch to that drive, and at the DOS prompt, type

-SETUP (--- Enter) - 3 If you have more than one Intel PRO series PCI adapter in your computer, an adapter selection menu appears on the screen.
+SETUP ← Enter - 3 If you have more than one Intel PRO series PCI adapter in your computer, an adapter selection menu appears on the screen.
 Select the adapter you want by noting the Ethernet address.
-See page 12 for more information on multiple adapters.
+See page 11 for more information on multiple adapters. - 4 Select Automatic Setup from the Main menu.
+Then follow the instructions on the screen.
+(If you want to test the adapter with a responder on the network, see the next procedure.)